TeachBooks/mirror_computational_modelling/book/continuum_linear/continuum_mechanics.md

 \displaystyle\int_\Omega\nabla\cdot\bsig + \mbf{b}\,\ud\Omega = \mbf{0}
 $$(c-c-transequilibrium3d-2)

-and since this must hold not only in an integral sense but also at any specific point in $\Omega$, we require:
+and since this must hold also not only for the whole body $\Omega$, but also for every subdomain inside the body, it follows from this expression that the earlier obtained Equation {eq}`c-c-transequilibrium-general` must hold at every point:

 $$
 \nabla\cdot\bsig+\mbf{b}=\mbf{0}
 \quad\text{in}\,\,\Omega
 $$(c-c-transequilibrium3d-3)

-Enforcing moment equilibrium is a bit more involved, but results again in the requirement that $\bsig$ is symmetric.
+Enforcing rotational equilibrium in an integral sense is a bit more involved, but results again in the requirement that $\bsig$ is symmetric.